Pârvu Cantacuzino: Revolt

 For several months, Karazin's mixed force did not venture out of Moldavia, and remained based at Focșani.
 Bucharest was pacified by the Ottomans during spring 1769, when the Ottoman army again set up a direct presence.
 Following its acts of violence against Bucharest civilians, and aware that the Turkish garrison was undermanned, Pârvu created his own volunteer army of Romanians and Arnavutlar (Albanians), joined by some of Karazin's Zaporozhian Cossacks; in the early hours of November 16, these troops ambushed the Ottomans and arrested Prince Grigore.
-According to various records, including his brother's Genealogia Cantacuzinilor, this victory was in fact obtained by a Moldavian Polkovnik, Ilie Lăpușneanu; Mihai Cantacuzino additionally emphasizes Prince Ghica's tacit cooperation with the Russians.
+According to various records, including his brother's Genealogia Cantacuzinilor, this victory was in fact obtained by a Moldavian Polkovnik, Ilie Lăpușneanu.
+A competing account appears in the anonymous rhyming chronicle Răzmerița la intrarea rușilor, which, according to scholar Dan Simonescu, was very likely written by someone from Răducanu's entourage.
+This poem credits the initiative to a Greek man, Major Zgurali, whose actions were only countersigned by Pârvu.
+In contrast, Mihai Cantacuzino emphasizes Prince Ghica's own tacit cooperation with the Russians.
 Records kept by chronicler Necolai Piteșteanul also note Sofronie's participation in the events, as one who escorted Karazin's men on their way in from Focșani.
-A rhyming chronicle for 1769 further suggests that Lăpușneanu and Sofronie presented themselves as judges on behalf of the people, proceeding to persecute Bucharest's Jews and Armenians.
+Răzmerița further suggests that Lăpușneanu and Sofronie presented themselves as judges on behalf of the people, proceeding to persecute Bucharest's Jews and Armenians.

 Some 5,000 Ottoman soldiers were chased out of the capital, but only as far as Giurgiu, where they recuperated.
-Following this move, a group of Wallachian boyars addressed Catherine a letter in which they asked for Wallachia to be annexed as a guberniya.
+Following this power vacuum, a group of Wallachian boyars addressed Catherine a letter in which they asked for Wallachia to be annexed as a guberniya.
 Genealogist Eugène Rizo-Rangabé further notes that Pârvu was made the civilian "Governor of Wallachia" by General Pyotr Rumyantsev; according to Genealogia, he was using the title of Ban, extended to Wallachia as a whole—Ștefan Topliceanu took over as Spatharios.
 Pârvu then appealed to his in-law, Ienăchiță Văcărescu, who was to obtain for him the submission of the Boyar Council.
 Văcărescu, the alleged author of a patriotic hymn used by Russia to recruit among the Wallachians, was subsequently dispatched to Buzău County, but used the opportunity to cross the border into neutral Transylvania.
-As he recalled in his memoirs, he felt pressured by Karazin, and would not commit themselves to the Cantacuzinos' unreserved Russophilia.
+As he recalled in his memoirs, he felt pressured by Karazin, and would not commit himself to the Cantacuzinos' unreserved Russophilia.
 Reportedly, the Cantacuzinos hoped that Pârvu would take over Ghica's throne.
 This created additional frictions between the boyars, since Văcărescu wanted the throne for himself.